vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### When should I use "Direct Capture"?

 You can probably use "reserve capture", and just do the capture right after the reserve.

-If you can _always_ immediately deliver the product/service that the user pays for (e.g. digital products that will never be sold out), you can use "direct capture".

 See:
 * [What is the difference between "Reserve Capture" and "Direct Capture"?](#what-is-the-difference-between-reserve-capture-and-direct-capture)